Tanzania Advice from Clients

 I would put a day in between returning from Kilimanjaro and the beginning of the safari.
 I got back to the hotel at 3PM, got briefed on the safari at 3:30 and then had to repack and be ready by 8AM the next day.
 It was doable but quick.
 Or leave around noon for the safari and do Lake Manyara on the second day.
 A little bit of time to decompress would have been nice.
-I did have some regrets not seeing Dar El Salam.
-I flew directly to and from Kilimanjaro airport.
-But I did leave wondering what Dar El Salam was like.
 Also renting the toilet was the best $150 I have ever spent.

 Pack lighter than you thought.
 Safaris can be long days with lots of dust.
 If you have ANY back issues associated with sitting for long hours on bumpy roads, you need to reconsider this activity.